-- 4.92 Islington's Town Centres are the primary focus for retailing in the borough.
-The core of A1 retailing in Town Centres is focused in Primary Shopping Areas (see policy R2), with locations outside of this suitable for a range of A1-A5, D2 and/or Sui Generis main Town Centre uses29. - 4.93 Ensuring that retail and other important services and facilities (such as solicitors, post offices, groceries and newsagents) remain readily accessible is essential to the vitality and viability of Town Centres.
-Focusing these shops and services within Town Centres will contribute to the inclusivity and sustainability of local communities and the local economy, and reduce the number and length of trips undertaken. - 4.94 To promote the economic and cultural function of Town Centres, in line with the National Planning Policy Framework, the Council will apply a sequential approach to assessing applications for retail, services, entertainment, assembly and leisure uses outside of the Town Centres30.
-For the purposes of this policy, the local impact assessment threshold is 0sqm, meaning that any proposal in an edge-of-centre or out-of-centre location may be required to submit an impact assessment.
-The level of detail provided in the impact assessment must be proportionate to the scale of the proposed development. - 4.95 Offices in the B1 use class are also considered a Town Centre use however such applications will be considered in relation to other relevant Local Plan policies and their impact on the predominant retail and leisure function of Town Centres. - 4.96 London's CAZ has a unique role in the retail hierarchy.
+- 4.95 Islington's Town Centres are the primary focus for retailing in the borough.
+The core of retail in Town Centres is focused in Primary Shopping Areas (see Policy R2), with locations outside of this suitable for a range of main Town Centre uses28. - 4.96 Ensuring that retail and other important services and facilities (such as solicitors, post offices, groceries and newsagents) remain readily accessible is essential to the vitality and viability of Town Centres.
+Focusing retail and services within Town Centres will contribute to the inclusivity and sustainability of local communities and the local economy, and reduce the number and length of trips undertaken. - 4.97 To promote the economic and cultural function of Town Centres, in line with the National Planning Policy Framework, the Council will apply a sequential approach to assessing applications for retail, services, entertainment, assembly and leisure uses outside of the Town Centres29.
+For the purposes of this policy, the local impact assessment threshold is 0sqm, meaning that any proposal in an edge-of-centre or outof-centre location may be required to submit an impact assessment.
+The level of detail provided in the impact assessment must be proportionate to the scale of the proposed development. - 4.98 Offices are also considered a Town Centre use however such applications will be considered in relation to other relevant Local Plan policies and their impact on the predominant retail and leisure function of Town Centres. - 4.99 London's CAZ has a unique role in the retail hierarchy.
 The CAZ function is primarily linked to business floorspace, but retail uses are important supporting uses.
 The CAZ contains clusters of retail premises, notably at Angel (partly covered by the CAZ), which is a designated Town Centre.
-There are four LSAs within the CAZ, covered by policy R4 and the Bunhill and Clerkenwell AAP.
+There are four LSAs within the CAZ, covered by Policy R4 and the Bunhill and Clerkenwell AAP.
 Given the nature of the CAZ, retail uses are also dispersed in numerous other locations.
-Proposals for new A1-A5, D2 and/or Sui Generis main Town Centre use floorspace within the CAZ may be appropriate where it would not undermine the overarching business function of the CAZ, and would not detrimentally affect the vitality and viability of Town Centres and/or local amenity.
-An impact assessment may be required where the proposed scale of retail could have adverse impacts on nearby Town Centres, LSAs or other undesignated clusters of retail, service and leisure uses. - 4.97 Residential uses on ground floors or below are not appropriate in Town Centres, primarily due to the harmful break in shopfront continuity which affects the viability, vitality and vibrancy of the centre, and therefore is detrimental to the retail and commercial function of Town Centres.
-Ground floor and basement levels can often also provide ancillary space for storage or backroom functions and therefore must be preserved for the effective operation of retail and commercial units.
-Residential development on the ground floor or below also raises issues of amenity for the future residential occupiers, as Town Centre uses create heavy footfall and can create disturbance.
-The quality of shop conversions to residential is generally poor and therefore would not provide high quality housing as required by policy H4. - 4.98 For proposals to change the use of existing ground floor units (or below), continuous marketing evidence will be required demonstrating lack of demand for main Town
+Proposals for new main Town Centre use floorspace within the CAZ may be appropriate where it would not undermine the overarching business function of the CAZ, and would not detrimentally affect the vitality and viability of Town Centres and/or local amenity.
+An impact assessment may be required where the proposed scale of retail could have adverse impacts on nearby Town Centres, LSAs or other undesignated clusters of retail, service and leisure uses. - 4.100 Impact assessments, as defined in the NPPF, will sometimes be required for development outside of town centres depending on the floorspace thresholds set out in policies.
+The purpose of an impact assessment is to assess the impact on the viability of neighbouring or linked retail centres as well as the quantitative and qualitative impacts of the proposed use on the function and character of the location.
+An impact assessment must consider relevant main town centre uses, including Class E uses. - 4.101 Residential uses in town centres can contribute towards a mix of uses that support healthy town centres.
+Upper floors are appropriate for residential uses where adverse impacts can be prevented/mitigated.
+Change of use of upper floors to residential use must not compromise main town centre uses' ability to effectively occupy the ground floor premises.
+Proposals for residential uses must ensure that the side or rear of a building used for waste, refuse and/or servicing by commercial uses is not unreasonably compromised.
+Breaks in active frontages affects the viability, vitality and vibrancy of the centre, and therefore is detrimental to the retail and commercial